hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 (slide)
 The new class `StructuredTaskScope` enforces structure and order upon concurrent operations.
 Thus it does not implement the ExecutorService or Executor interfaces since instances of those interfaces are commonly used in a non-structured way.
-So they opted not to change the ExecutorService interface because of backwards compatibility.
+So they opted not to change the ExecutorService interface because of **backwards compatibility**.
 However, I expect it to be straightforward to migrate code that uses ExecutorService, but would benefit from structure, to use StructuredTaskScope.

 ---